Gavriil1/arcadegame/README.md

 ###  JS Validation

-The CSS of the website was validated using the https://jshint.com/ Validation Service, which has shown "One Undefined variables" and "Four unused variables".
-THis is false positive, because if I delete defined and not unused variables the code will stop working
+The CSS of the website was validated using the https://jshint.com/ Validation Service.
+T

-<details><summary>whole page</summary>
+<details><summary>indxex.js validation test</summary>

-CSS Home page validation: No Errors
+https://jshint.com/  has shown "One Undefined variables" and "Four unused variables" for index.js.
+These are false positive alerts, because if I delete undefined and unsed variables the code will stop working

 <img src="assets\readmemddocs\js-validator\index-js-validator.png">

 </details>